The Jan Löfqvist Endowment

 Please first read “Rules Governing the Endowments of the Society”

-Applications must be registered no later than 25th of September.
-No stipends will be awarded to applicants who have not handed in the Final Report on work financed by grants previously received from the Society.
+No grants will be awarded to applicants who have not handed in the Final Report on work financed by grants previously received from the Society.
 NOTE!
 The "Two-year rule" applies!
 Grants received last year and not completed, do not need to be reported if you intend to apply this year.

 The application forms available on our web pages must be used.